-Epicycle Tags: acrobatic, circus (?), outdoor West Park 9.30pm
+Epicycle Tags: acrobatic, circus (?), outdoor West Park

+12 & 13 August 2017 9.30pm

+FREE

-Mesmerising performance from internationally acclaimed French circus artists, CirkVOST.
+Hull Uk City of Culture 2017 presents a mesmerising performance from internationally acclaimed French circus artists, CirkVOST.

 Enter the circular universe of Epicycle.

 Drawing inspiration from European comics, Epicycle will take you on a rollercoaster journey through the lives of the inhabitants of a strange new world.
-Watch the Cyclonauts as they perform breathtaking aerial acrobatics within two metal circles of immense scale.
+Watch the ‘Cyclonauts’ as they perform breath-taking aerial acrobatics within two metal circles of immense scale.

 Featuring members of the legendary flying company Les Arts Sauts and directed by renowned choreographer and aerialist John-Paul Zaccarini, this spectacular display of aerial and acrobatic feats plays on and around the astounding metal structure.